Skip to content

 The Journal of Specialised Translation

-In Europe, expansion of the EU is also driving increased demand for medical and pharmaceutical translation services.
+In Europe, the expansion of the EU is also driving increased demand for pharmaceutical and medical translation services.
 In EU member states, in addition to the requirements of the country’s own drug regulatory authority, companies must also meet the requirements of the European Medicines Agency (EMEA).
+Furthermore, translators must adhere to strict confidentiality standards to protect patient data, in line with laws like HIPAA (USA) or GDPR (EU).

 For more on regulatory processes and requirements: Translating for the Pharmaceutical Industry

 • Qualifications: A specialised medical translator should have medical qualifications — it seems obvious.
 And many medical translators are specialists or a general practitioners.
-This will ensure your translator has the necessary experience, and is familiar with the subject they are translating.
+This ensures your translator has the necessary experience, and is familiar with the subject they are translating.

 • Professionalism: All professional translators should be proficient in both languages, and a native speaker of the target language (ie. the language they are translating into).
+They should exhibit top-notch copywriting skills; this way, the tone and nuances of the source text are not lost in translation.
 Also, while most translators use computer-assisted translation (CAT tools) in their translation process, there are some that rely solely on manual efforts.
 Using a CAT tools and a Translation Memory is usually faster, as well as ensuring greater accuracy and fluency.

 At QuickSilver Translate, we offer specialised translation services for the medical sector, using qualified, professional translators, with experience and expert knowledge in the topics they translate.